 Teaching is a creative process.
 To direct, train and educate artists requires more than a knowledge of art.
 An effective teacher must communicate visual ideas, facilitate creative growth and engender a desire for learning to prepare artists for professional challenges.
 Students at PrattMWP prepare for their Bachelor of Fine Arts degree with a major in Art and Design Education by completing the foundation art courses in their freshman year then developing both their visual art skills and abilities in communicating those visual ideas to others.
 Students who major in Art and Design Education may then go on to earn a New York State Initial Certification in Teaching Fine Arts in grades Pre-K through 12.

 Students will observe, assist, and eventually teach in an art classroom.
-Issues raised in fieldwork journals, including lesson planning, classroom management, and evaluation, will be brought to the seminar for discussion and analysis.
+Fieldwork journals including lesson planning, classroom management, and evaluation are brought to the weekly seminar for discussion and analysis.

 Child and Adolescent Development

 Theories of development from infancy through adolescence are critiqued through readings in psychology and literature, formal observations, and personal experiences.
 Learning and environmental factors such as gender, race, disability, and economics in the home, school, and community are included in the discussion.
 Students consider language acquisition and literacy development, sexuality, and cultural identity development.